dotsquid/ChronoHelper/README.md

 ### Git submodule
 Open your favourite command-line interface, switch to your project's directory and use the following command
-`git submodule add https://github.com/dotsquid/ChronoHelper` Or check the documentation of your preferred Git-client.
+`git submodule add https://github.com/dotsquid/ChronoHelper` Or follow the documentation of your preferred Git-client.

 ### Old way (not recommended)
 Download *ChronoHelper* as a ZIP-archive and unpack it to your project's *'Asset'* folder.